amazingawwal/Articles-API---NestJS/README.md

 # NestJS Articles API

 A simple **NestJS** project demonstrating a CRUD API using Controllers, Services, DTOs, and Modules.
-This project exposes endpoints for managing a Articles.
+This project exposes endpoints for managing Articles.

 ---